scalar-labs/scalardl-node-client-sdk/README.md

 ## Install

-We can use any NPM package managers to install this library.
-For example, install with NPM:
+We can use any NPM package manager to install this library.
+For example, to install with NPM:
 ```
 npm install @scalar-labs/scalardl-node-client-sdk
 ```